 It is the power (heating capacity output of the gas) expressed in watt (W).

-This corresponds to the time needed to bring 1 liter of water to a boil.
+This corresponds to the time needed to boil water (1 liter).

 The higher the BTU of a stove, the faster the water boils.
 However, wind, weather conditions or pressure inside a gas cartridge may affect the performance announced by the manufacturer.